 Statements of plagiarism, self-plagiarism, content similarity with other texts of the author’s own texts or other authors – including coauthors – greater than 10%, will be excluded from publishing without the reimbursement of the payments already made.

 If there are disputes between the organizer (LUMEN) and author/authors, the LUMEN Ethics Committee will propose a solution, made known to the author/authors and possibly other persons directly concerned.
 If this is not accepted by one party, it will seek the opinion of the Ethics Committee of the institution of affiliation of the author/authors involved.
 If even after this surgery does not clarify the situation will be signaled mediation, calling the services of an authorized mediator.

-By registering in LUMEN conferences, I declare that I read, understood and accepted those rules, which I undertake to respect.
+By registering to LUMEN conferences, I thereby declare that I read, understood and accepted those rules, which I undertake to respect.